gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ## Style and format dates in React

-Now let's refactor this component with a little bit of business logic to display the event dates in a way that's a little more human-readable.
+Now you'll refactor this component with some business logic to display the event dates in a way that's more human-readable.

 - If the event is one-day: June 30 2019
 - If the event is multi-day: July 4-6, 2019